Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

 pedigree IDs) VTK behaves much like an attribute system in a geometric modeling kernel.

-Thus, when given any VTK dataset, we must first search for point and cell arrays that define UUIDs and create them if they are not present.
+Thus, when given any VTK dataset, we would first search for point and cell arrays that define UUIDs and create them if they are not present.

 Although not required by this technique, you should be aware that you